hboetes/muzshic/README.md

 # muzshic
 Since I couldn't find the ideal playlist manager I created my own scripts.
-At the moment they're just for me but I intend to make stuff more portable.
 Requests are welcome.

 ## What does it look like?

 ![screenshot](/screenshot/screenshot.png?raw=true "That's what it looks like!")

-## dependencies
+## Dependencies
  * zsh, no I am not going to rewrite this program to work with bash.
  * For the music player I recommend mpv, much nicer than mplayer
  * And diff and colordiff are nice to have as well.